 Set cropping immediately before printing.
 Changing other print settings after you crop images may require you to crop the images again.

 Select [Cropping] on the print setting screen.

-Set the cropping frame size, position, and orientation.
+Set the cropping frame size, position, and aspect ratio.

 - The image area within the cropping frame will be printed.
 The shape of the frame (aspect ratio) can be changed in [Paper settings].

 Resizing the cropping frame size

 Press the or button to resize the cropping frame.

 Moving the cropping frame

 Press the keys to move the frame vertically or horizontally.